isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 If the kernel runs out of chunks, to fill with packet data due to the lack of filling from the process side, the driver will disable interrupts and drop any packets until more chunks are made available.

-Also, when `XDP_USE_NEED_WAKEUP` is is set, the sending of packets queued in the TX buffer only happens when triggered by the `sendto` syscall like so:
+Also, when `XDP_USE_NEED_WAKEUP` is set, the sending of packets queued in the TX buffer only happens when triggered by the `sendto` syscall like so:

 ```c
 sendto(fd, NULL, 0, MSG_DONTWAIT, NULL, 0);